codingk8/fcc1-survey-form/README.md

 ##### Directory structure

-## This is not an open-source project - No contribution expected

 ## Author

 [Codingk8(https://github.com/codingk8)

+## This is not an open-source project - No contribution expected

+## No licence - Please contact me before re-using part of this code

+## Disclaimer - If you're a freeCodeCamp student, please use this project as an inspiration but write your own code.
+It's what will make you a better developer :wink:

 ## Acknowledgements & Resources